valeriaramire/720-pbft-visualization/my-app/README.md

 Result:
 ![alt text](<Screenshot 2025-11-23 142122.png>)

 ### Start and Stop button
-Start and stop populating the tool with inputs.
+Start and stop the populating the tool with inputs.
-Input:
 Result:
-Input:
 Result:

-### Changing Number of Replicas
+### Auto changing the number of Replicas
-Add more replicas in the visualization.
+Add or remove replicas in the visualization.
-Original:
-Input:
+Result:

+### Include user inputs in the JSON inputs
+Auto add events to JSON stream.
+Result:

+### Include timestamps during stream
+Show the timestamp of the latest event/state.
 Result:

 # How to Run